History

 Recommended Timeline

-A thesis will generally be completed during the senior year.
+A thesis will generally be completed during the senior year with preparation of topic development and thesis committee selection done by the end of junior year.

 Other Honors Opportunities